The government is helping first home buyers enter the property market through the First Home Loan Deposit Scheme.

 LMI provides protection to the lender in case you default on your home loan.
 It’s a one-off charge that usually gets included in your loan amount.

-How will the First Home Loan Deposit Scheme help first home buyers enter the property market?
+How the First Home Loan Deposit Scheme helps first home buyers enter the property market?

 Most banks and lenders prefer a 20% deposit.
 Saving a 20% deposit isn’t realistic for many of my clients, because they have families to support and are paying rent.
 Some lenders will accept as little as 5% deposit, but Lenders Mortgage Insurance (LMI) will apply.